-The aspiring teacher mostly:

-- Demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - Accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.
+- effects of negative stereotypes. - The aspiring teacher mostly demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - The aspiring teacher mostly accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.

-- accomplishments, and struggles of all people. - Sometimes seeks to unpack personal perspectives in order to understand and address barriers that lead to disparities in student success. - The aspiring teacher sometimes actively and intentionally mitigates the effects of negative stereotypes. - Demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - Accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.
+- intentionally mitigates effects of negative stereotypes. - The aspiring teacher sometimes demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - The aspiring teacher sometimes accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.

-- Does not seek to unpack personal perspectives to understand and address social barriers that lead to disparities in student success. - The aspiring teacher does not actively and intentionally mitigate the effects of negative stereotypes. - The aspiring teacher does not demonstrate understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - The aspiring teacher does not accept responsibility and/or assist peers in contributing to a safe and orderly school environment.
+- effects of negative stereotypes. - The aspiring teacher does not demonstrate understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - The aspiring teacher does not accept responsibility and/or assist peers in contributing to a safe and orderly school environment.

-LAER Rubric Indicators LER Rubric Indicators Instructional Plans Instructional Plans Lesson Structure and Pacing Student Work Assessment Assessment Standards and Objectives Standards and Objectives Assessment Student Work Expectations Presenting Instructional Content Presenting Instructional Content Teacher Content Knowledge Activities and Materials Activities and Materials Grouping Students Motivating Students Questioning Questioning Academic Feedback Academic Feedback Teacher Knowledge of Students Teacher Knowledge of Students Grouping Students Lesson Structure and Pacing Thinking and Problem-Solving ThinkingProblem-Solving Environment Environment Expectations Respectful Conditions Engaging Students and Managing Behavior Engaging Students and Managing Behavior Lesson Structure and Pacing Professionalism Professionalism
+LAER Rubric Indicators LER Rubric Indicators Instructional Plans Instructional Plans Lesson Structure and Pacing Student Work Assessment Assessment Standards and Objectives Standards and Objectives Assessment Student Work Expectations Presenting Instructional Content Presenting Instructional Content Teacher Content Knowledge Activities and Materials Activities and Materials Grouping Students Motivating Students Questioning Questioning Academic Feedback Academic Feedback Teacher Knowledge of Students Teacher Knowledge of Students Grouping Students Lesson Structure and Pacing Thinking and Problem-Solving ThinkingProblem-Solving Environment Environment Expectations Respectful Culture Engaging Students and Managing Behavior Engaging Students and Managing Behavior Lesson Structure and Pacing Professionalism Professionalism